jtdaugherty/tmux-status/README.md

    variables as desired to produce the right mix of status bar attributes.
 Variables are:

+  * `SCRIPTS` - space-separated list of script names, without ".sh" extensions, referring to scripts in the `scripts/` directory.
+     These scripts will be run in the order listed and their output will be used to build the status bar string.

   * `PREFIX` - this comes at the beginning of the status bar.

   * `SUFFIX` - this comes at the end of the status bar.